 What will I learn?

-Westmoreland’s Dietetic Technology/Nutritional Services Program provides students with an overall view and understanding of the industry by taking classes with other Culinary Arts/Hospitality students.
+Westmoreland’s program provides students with an overall view and understanding of the industry by taking classes with other Culinary Arts/Hospitality students.
 Graduates of the program are eligible to take the exam from the Association of Nutrition and Foodservice Professionals to become a Certified Dietary Manager (CDM).

 The courses in this program are offered online, blended, and traditional classroom format and can be scheduled day or evening.
 This allows students to work in the industry while taking classes.
-View Dietetic Technology/Nutritional Services, AAS in the College catalog
+View the degree in the College catalog

-Graduates of the Dietetic Technology/Nutritional Services Management can find employment as: school foodservice manager, hospital dietary manager, rehabilitation dietary manager, retirement center foodservice manager, adult and child care dietary manager, dietetic technician in long term care, dietetic assistant in hospitals, nutrition aid in head start and home health.
+Graduates of the Dietary Management program can find employment as: school foodservice manager, hospital dietary manager, rehabilitation dietary manager, retirement center foodservice manager, adult and child care dietary manager, dietetic technician in long term care, dietetic assistant in hospitals, nutrition aid in head start and home health.